electron/electron/docs/api/auto-updater.md

 `com.squirrel.slack.Slack` and `com.squirrel.code.Code`.
 You have to use the same ID for your app with `app.setAppUserModelId` API, otherwise Windows will not be able to pin your app properly in task bar.

-Unlike Squirrel.Mac, Windows can host updates on S3 or any other static file host.
-You can read the documents of [Squirrel.Windows][squirrel-windows] to get more details about how Squirrel.Windows works.

-### Linux

-There is no built-in support for auto-updater on Linux, so it is recommended to use the distribution's package manager to update your app.

 ## Events